 Operating by these constraints, Radicle recognizes token-based sustainability models as the most promising path forward.
 More specifically, it’s the emergence of governance primitives within crypto-networks that present a new design space for engineering community-owned open-source protocols & networks.
 These primitives provide a foundation for a truly "open" open-source world, not one bound by arbitrary walls.

 For these reasons, the Radicle project will be moving forward as an open-source, community-led, and self-sustaining network for software collaboration.
-This vision will be realized by Radicle’s Ethereum integration — a set of open protocols that compliment the Radicle peer-to-peer network.
+This vision will be realized by Radicle’s Ethereum integration — a set of open protocols that complement the Radicle peer-to-peer network.
 Its smart contract system enables unique global names, decentralized organizations, and experiences that help maintainers sustain their open-source work.
 The integration’s smart contract system will be decentralized with the Radicle token — a governance token that will enable the collective governance and long-term sustainability of the Radicle network.

 How it works

 The Radicle token (RAD) is designed as a governance token that enables a number of Ethereum-based features as well as the communal ownership, collective governance, and long-term sustainability of the Radicle network.